Current Students: The Arch

 If taking a personal leave of absence and not participating in The Arch for a full 12 credits, you must depart the U.S. and work with ISSS to learn about your options to maintain your immigration status upon your return.
 If taking a medical leave of absence that has been processed by the Student Health Center at RPI and not participating in The Arch for a full 12 credits, you can remain in the U.S. for treatment if required by your doctor or can depart the U.S. to obtain treatment.

-Please meet with an ISSS advisor during Open Hours to discuss your options before you leave if possible, otherwise communicate with us via email so we can advise you.
+Please meet with an ISSS advisor to discuss your options before you leave if possible, otherwise communicate with us via email so we can advise you.

 Accordion